maidsafe/dev-website/src/contents/en-gb/doc_dotnet.md

 }
 ```

-Once we get the response, we decode it and check whether the request was granted or denied.
-If the request was granted we will initialize a new session to communicate with SAFE Network.
+Once a response is received, it is decoded and checked whether the request was granted or denied.
+If the request was granted a new new session is initialised to communicate with SAFE Network.

 ## Using Mock Network